Learn everything you need to know when staying at an overnight encampment at The Buffalo Naval & Military Park.

 Our overnight guests get the unique opportunity to sleep in our ship’s original enlisted sleeping compartments!
 This does mean that it will be very much like group camping in one large room.
 Individual family groups will share a compartment with others, though there is room to spread out.

 Each organized group or youth group will likely receive their own ship’s berthing compartment.
 You may have to share the compartment with another group.
 Sleeping compartments are generally co-ed, although in special circumstances arrangements may be available to sleep in a separate compartment (if requested in advance and subject to availability).

 What to Bring

 The berthing compartments are equipped with “racks” with foam mattresses.
 Each person should bring a pillow, sleeping bag, sheets, toiletries, flashlight, and a jacket.
 In cold weather, please bring an extra blanket and a warm hat.
 We recommend that each group brings a first aid kit.
 Storage space is limited onboard, so pack minimally for your overnight stay.
-At this time, masks are required when not eating or sleeping (subject to change).

 What Not to Bring